MailTape/MailTape-v1/_posts/2017-06-25-Normil-Hawaiians.md

 ## A Silver Mt.
 Zion - The Triumph of our Tired Eyes
 _Sanjay_: **"**The title track from [Carla dal Forno](https://www.facebook.com/carladalfornoyes/)'s debut album, 'You Know What It’s Like', feels like it lurks somewhere in the familiar shadowy greys and stark minimalism of much of her previous output.
 It opens with a distorted, wind-chime sort of jingling before the drums kick in with a relentlessly steady beat.
 A perfect end to this hypnotic and dreamy issue.**"**

 <p id="outroduction">That's it for today!
-Thanks to all in Normil Hawaiians for their eclectic selections and to Pierre-Julien Fieux for the illustration!</p>
+Thanks to all in [Normil Hawaiians](http://normilhawaiians.com/) for their eclectic selections and to [Pierre-Julien Fieux](http://pierrejulienfieux.com/) for this episode's illustration.</p>